 Morehead Planetarium and Science Center is a unit of the University of North Carolina in Chapel Hill.
 The Morehead Building houses the GSK Fulldome Theater, as well as the Science Stage, exhibits, and Morehead classrooms.
-The UNC Visitors Center, Morehead-Cain Foundation and UNC Morehead Observatory are also in the Morehead Building.
+The Morehead-Cain Foundation and UNC Morehead Observatory are also located in the Morehead Building.
 In front of Morehead, along Franklin Street, you will find our large iconic sundial.

 The Morehead Building and planetarium was built as a gift from John Motley Morehead III, UNC class of 1891.
 Since the planetarium opened in 1949, millions of North Carolina students, teachers and families, as well as visitors from around the world, have benefited from Morehead science programs.
 Our most famous visitors were the U.S. astronauts in training for Mercury, Gemini and Apollo missions, including the astronauts who walked on the Moon.